Finding your path through Peri-Menopause

 What’s right for me now?

 Women often express to me that many of the symptoms and experiences that they are having seem to be communicating a deep need to slow down so that they can follow deeper longings that bring joy and fulfilment.
-There is a natural urge to draw attention inwards, as a way of conserving our resources; an imperative that seems to grow stronger during menopause.
+There is a natural urge to draw attention inwards, as a way of conserving our resources.
+This necessity to withdraw and connect to self seems to grow stronger during menopause.
 This is beautifully expressed in a an extract from a poem called Endless Lengths by the author, Toko-pa Turner: “All of nature needs these intervals/of movement in reverse//There is a jewel to be gathered in the pause/the condensation of maturity/on the tip of our heart./The essence accumulated which,/if attended with stillness,/won’t fall from us wastefully.”

 Asking yourselves the question ‘What’s right for me right now?’can help to shift the perspective to what you ‘can’ do, rather than what you feel that you ‘should’ be doing.
 This reframing of your internal narrative can encourage you to be more compassionate with yourselves when making small yet necessary adjustments to your work and home lives.
 Shifts that preserve and recalibrate your inner resources, and help you to find new ‘jewels’ of meaning and acceptance.